 How is Blue Accounting different from other data initiatives?

 Blue Accounting adds value to existing management efforts by providing decision-makers a big picture view of complex issues and relevant information, so they can set priorities and allocate resources most efficiently.
 To create this unique perspective, Blue Accounting brings the most critical information on management strategies, investments and progress into one place for leaders, decision-makers, practitioners and other stakeholders.
-Blue Accounting is not a comprehensive database, but rather a platform that integrates the most critical information that is essential and needed to guide decisions in each issue, as determined by our groups of key experts and stakeholders.
+Blue Accounting is not a comprehensive database, but rather a constantly evolving platform that integrates the most critical information that is essential and needed to guide decisions in each issue, as determined by our groups of key experts and stakeholders.

 Who is Blue Accounting for?

 Blue Accounting is for leaders, decision-makers, practitioners and other stakeholders invested in our pilot issues who want to collaborate and track progress toward protecting, restoring and sustainably using the Great Lakes.
-A key subset of these stakeholders participates in issue-specific collaborative groups that inform each Blue Accounting pilot issue and ensure accurate and relevant information delivery to public and private stakeholder communities.
+A key subset of these stakeholders participates in issue-specific collaborative groups that inform each Blue Accounting pilot issue and ensure accurate and relevant information delivery to diverse stakeholder communities.
 Blue Accounting provides facilitation services to these groups and information management and delivery services to the broader community they represent.